Narthur/ohc-handbook/Section 1 - General.md

 ## Operating Principles
 Ouachita Hills College is operated by members of the Seventh-day Adventist Church.
 We accept the entire Bible as divinely inspired.
 We also believe in one God and accept Jesus Christ as the Savior of humankind.
 We honor the seventh-day Sabbath and await Christ’s second return.

-## Description of Our Campus
-Ouachita Hills College, operated by Ouachita Ministries, Inc. (a supporting ministry of the Seventh-day Adventist Church), is located on 421 acres on the outskirts of Amity, Arkansas.
-Ouachita Hills Academy also shares the campus.
-An orchard, a vineyard, and a large garden beautify the grounds in the spring.
-The grounds are graced with several ponds, the Antoine River, greenhouses, cabinet shop, auto shop, and other structures related to the practical arts.
-A complete picture of the beauty of our home can only be gained by making a personal visit.
-All are welcome.

 ## Degrees Offered\*
 The following degrees may be earned through Ouachita Hills College: